Resampling#

 But let’s suppose we have a representative sample of 103 adult male residents of the United States, the average height in the sample is 177 cm, and the standard deviation is 8.4 cm.

 Again, we can use random simulation to quantify the uncertainty of this estimate.
-As we did in the previous examples, we will assume for purposes of simulation that the estimates are correct, and simulate the sampling process 1000 times.
+As we did in the previous examples, we’ll assume for purposes of simulation that the estimates are correct, and simulate the sampling process many times.

-The following function takes as parameters the size of the sample, n, the presumed average height in the population, mu, and the presumed standard deviation, std.
+The following function takes as parameters the size of the sample, n, the presumed average height in the population, mu, and the presumed standard deviation, sigma.

 def simulate_sample_mean(n, mu, sigma):